david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 # Custom Layer Implementation Tutorial for Linux*
-**Note:** This tutorial has been tested and confirmed on Ubuntu 16.04 using the Intel® Distribution of OpenVINO™ toolkit 2019 R1.
-Using this tutorial with any other version may not work correctly.
+**Note:** This tutorial has been tested and confirmed on Ubuntu 16.04 LTS using the Intel® Distribution of OpenVINO™ toolkit 2019 R1.
+Using this tutorial with any other versions may not work correctly.

 # Introduction